formicalab/MoveVMToZone/README.md

 **"Caching must be 'None' for Premium V2 / Ultra disks"**
 - Change the source disk caching to `None` before running the script, or choose a different target SKU

-**"Snapshot timeout"**
+**"Restore point creation timeout"**
-- For large disks, the script may take longer; it will retry automatically
+- For large disks, the restore point may take longer; it will retry automatically

 ## License